fbpx

 Eric and Kelly lack clarity and a financial plan for making work optional.
 They are motivated to organize their financial life before leaving big tech.

-They aren’t entirely sure when they want to “retire”.
-However, they are not sure if they want to continue working for the same company until age 65.
-They want to better understand when they can leave their high-earning careers, whether that’s to pursue an early retirement, a sabbatical, or other career opportunities.
+They aren’t entirely sure when they want to “retire,” but they know they don’t want to stay with the same company until age 65.
+They want a better understanding of when they can leave their high-earning careers, whether that means pursuing early retirement, taking a sabbatical, or exploring new opportunities.

-Eric and Kelly need help making a financial plan for retirement.
-They don’t want for every day to be Saturday.
-Instead, they are planning to enjoy financial independence without the need to work.
+Eric and Kelly need help creating a financial plan for retirement.
+They’re not looking for every day to feel like Saturday.
+Instead, they are planning to enjoy financial independence without the need to continue working in big tech.

-Eric is an account executive for Meta and Kelly is a senior director at Dell Technologies.
+Eric is an account executive, and Kelly is a senior director at Dell Technologies.

-Eric and Kelly earn mid-six-figure incomes, save aggressively for their retirement and investment accounts, have no debt outside of their home mortgage, and have protected themselves with adequate insurance.
-Kelly has been fortunate to earn additional compensation with restricted stock units (RSUs) making up about 40% of their investments.
+They earn mid-six-figure incomes, save aggressively for retirement and investment accounts, and have no debt aside from their home mortgage and rental properties.
+They’ve also protected themselves with adequate insurance.
+Kelly has been fortunate to receive additional compensation in the form of restricted stock units (RSUs) and bonuses.
+Employer stock makes up about 40% of their investments.

-Eric and Kelly weren’t sure where to start, so they reached out to Safe Landing Financial (SLF) for a complimentary introduction meeting for planning to retire on their terms.
-As a trusted advisor, SLF starts every new relationship by asking questions and listening to understand their unique financial situation.
-Here is how SLF helped Eric and Kelly reach financial clarity.
+Eric and Kelly weren’t sure where to start, so they reached out to Safe Landing Financial (SLF) for a complimentary introduction meeting to begin planning for a work-optional lifestyle.
+As a trusted advisor, SLF starts every relationship by asking thoughtful questions and listening closely to understand each client’s unique financial situation.
+Here is how SLF helped Eric and Kelly gain financial clarity.

 FREE FINANCIAL PLANNING CONSULTATION